WorksOnArm/equinix-metal-arm64-cluster/.github/ISSUE_TEMPLATE/works-on-arm-general-proposal.md

 ### Describe the continuous integration (CI) system in use or desired for this project.

+Are you testing every check-in on arm64?
+(Would you like to?)
+If so, share a public URL of a CI dashboard.

 ### Describe the monitoring system in use or desired for this project.

 Are you running an agent on any long-running servers to track system status?
 Are you willing to share that data with the project?
+Examples might include a Prometheus metric endpoint or a Grafana dashboard.

 ### Please state your contributions to the open source community and any other relevant initiatives